 Students in a Business, Management and Technology curriculum who choose to minor within the department offerings will need at least 6 credits of coursework at the 2000-or 3000-level that are not used in the major curricula.
 These courses will be selected from the minor area.

-Students may not minor in their major field of study and must declare their minors prior to registering for GRAD 2110 (graduation).
+Students may not minor in their major field of study and must declare their minors prior to registering for GRAD audit at graduation.
 Consult the program coordinator to determine if additional minors are available.
 The College does not guarantee the availability of all courses necessary for all minor options.